 Prescribed Drugs: If a student tests positive for a prescribed drug other than medically certified marijuana (See section below for medically certified marijuana), they must provide written documentation to the testing laboratory's Medical Review Officer (MRO) who will then review the documentation and report the drug screen results as positive (failed) or negative (passed).
 A positive or failed drug screen will result in the student being unable to attend clinical experiences which can lead to the inability to progress or graduate from the nursing program.
-The student will be required to meet with the Dean of the School of Professional Studies if a drug screen is reported as positive after the review by the MRO.
+The student will be required to meet with the Department Chair and/or Undergraduate Program Coordinator if a drug screen is reported as positive after the review by the MRO.
 Nonprescribed Drugs: If a student's drug screen result is positive for a nonprescribed drug including recreational marijuana this is a failed drug screen.
 A positive or failed drug screen will result in the student being unable to attend clinical experiences which can lead to the inability to progress or graduate from the nursing program.
-The student must meet with the Dean of the School of Professional Studies.
+The student must meet with the Department Chair and/or Undergraduate Program Coordinator and Dean of the School of Professional Studies.